ngeor/kafka-windows-service-wrapper/README.md

 The following setting is used to avoid race conditions when restarting services too fast:

 - CoolingTimeout: How long to wait, in seconds, after launching an external process such as ZooKeeper and Kafka (5 seconds by default).

+## Uninstall
+Uninstall will remove the services from your system.

+- Stop the services if they're running
+- Open a command prompt with Administrator privileges
+- Run `KafkaWindowsServiceWrapper -uninstall`